dynverse/dyngen/vignettes/advanced_tweaking_parameters.md

 In the example above, dyngen will sample each of the 10 simulations 10 times, resulting in only 100 census generated by dyngen.
-We can’t draw 1000 cells from 100 census, so dyngen will complain.
+We can’t draw 1000 cells from 100 census, so dyngen will complain before even running the simulation.

 ## Reference datasets: garbage in, garbage out